Call Speaker Coughlin and Governor Murphy Today!

 - Just so you know, we formerly had the right to vote in all levels of government before 2017, and we are just looking to restore this voting right.

-Thank you for supporting voting rights for ALL New Jersey voters!
-If you have any questions, please email us at: [email protected]
+If you have any questions or make any contacts, please email us at: [email protected]